 Available in several colors and material types (including blackout options), the Tilt MySmartRollerShades are an ideal option for those looking to dive into the world of smart shades without the burden of overly-complicated tech.
 The shade motors are powered by solar-charged battery packs, which means no worrying about recharging your power source throughout the year.

 Once installed (compatible with windows 23 inches to 74 inches wide), all of your main controls are handled by the Tilt MySmartRollerShades app.
 Available on iOS and Android devices, the app runs off Bluetooth.
-Set schedules, enable sunrise/sunset functions for raising and lowering your blinds, and make adjustments, all from your preferred mobile device.
+Set schedules, enable sunrise/sunset functions for raising and lowering your blinds, and make adjustments all from your preferred mobile device.
 Keep in mind, though, that because the app is powered by Bluetooth (not Wi-Fi), you’ll need to operate your motorized blinds while at home.
 If you want on-the-go controls, there are several options below.

 If you’re using an Amazon Alexa or a Samsung SmartThings smart device, you can also control your Tilt shades with voice commands.
 Doing so does require the additional purchase of the rather expensive Tilt Bridge ($89.99), but it’s beyond convenient to automate your shades with simple raise and lower prompts.

 Serena motorized shades are one of the most popular brands for smart blinds.
 Lutron’s totally customizable coverings come in either honeycomb or roller styles with over 150 fabric, color, and opacity options.
 The free Lutron app (iOS and Android) lets you create customized mood scenes with your blinds and set schedules for opening and closing as well as support geofencing, where the blinds will automate based on your daily routines.
-Serena shades are also compatible with Alexa, Google Assistant, Apple HomeKit, Samsung SmartThings, and Logitech Harmony.
+Serena shades also are compatible with Alexa, Google Assistant, Apple HomeKit, Samsung SmartThings, and Logitech Harmony.
 Do note that the Lutron Smart Bridge is required for all Wi-Fi features.

 Buying the Serena Shades, hover over Design and Shop, and click Design a Shade.
 Plug in your measurements, power preferences, and choice of material, and then have your finished window treatment sent directly to your home.or other Serena coverings is as easy as ordering Domino’s for dinner.
 Just go to